 Block rewards are allocated in STAKE, and sent to the validator pool (validators & delegators) responsible for creating and signing a block.
 Transaction fees in xDai are given to validators only (not the validator pool).

 Bridge rewards are collected whenever funds (either xDai or STAKE) are moved into or out of the chain.
 An entrance or exit fee may be charged, and this fee is equally distributed to all validator pools in the validator set which are active when the funds are bridged.
 Fee amounts are customizable through governance decisions and are currently TBD.

 Reward funds collected by validator pools are distributed amongst the validator and the delegators according to the reward distribution rules at the end of each staking epoch.

 STAKE is the staking token, and xDai is the Native Coin.
-The 70/30 Split rules are detailed in the fees section.
+The 70/30 Split rules are subject to change and detailed in the fees section.

 TokenBridge instances are used to connect two chains to one another, allowing for asset conversion from 1 chain to the other.
 The basic mechanism involves bridge smart contracts which lock assets on one side and mint them on the other.
 When the assets are moved back across the bridge, they are burned and unlocked.
 Bridges have their own set of validators which monitor token transfers and a governing board responsible for updates to the bridge and bridge parameters.